-There will be enough confidence for you to wear the brace all day because the pectus excavatum chest pain won't appear throughout the day.
+You’ll feel confident to wear the brace all day because the pectus excavatum chest pain won't occur throughout the day.

 Pectus Excavatum Agony in the Back Area

-Just like pain in the chest, the origins of pectus excavatum back pain remain unknown.
+Just like pain in the chest, the origins of back pain caused by pectus excavatum remain unknown.

 Scoliosis is a spinal condition in which the spine bends to the side.

 It pulls the rib cage out of the natural position and puts pressure on the muscles and bones in the back.

 The pain you receive from scoliosis is mostly caused by the pressure on the spinal discs.

 This condition appears in most patients who suffer from hereditary pectus excavatum.

 Usually, the pectus excavatum backache results in pain in the lower back, upper back, causes overall stiffness, and postural weakness.

 How to Deal with Indented Chest Upper Back Pain